Prabhat-Chaubey/DevOps/Revision_Questons.md

 - How do you secure a Linux server?
 - What is SELinux/AppArmor and how is it used?
 - What is the difference between `kill`, `killall`, and `pkill`?

 ---
+## Bash Basics

+- What is Bash?
+- How is Bash different from other shells like sh, zsh, or csh?
+- How do you find your current shell?
+- How do you change the default shell?
+- What are some key features of Bash?

+---

+## Variables & Data Types

+- How do you declare and access variables in Bash?
+- What is the difference between `$var`, `${var}`, and `"$var"`?
+- What are environment variables and how do you export them?
+- What is the difference between `local` and `global` variables?
+- How can you perform arithmetic operations in Bash?

+---

+##  Control Flow

+- How do `if`, `elif`, and `else` work in Bash?
+- What is the syntax for `case` statements?
+- What is the difference between `while`, `until`, and `for` loops?
+- How do you break or continue from a loop?
+- How do you test numeric and string conditions using `[[ ... ]]` or `[ ... ]`?

+---

+##  Functions

+- How do you define a function in Bash?
+- How do you pass arguments to functions?
+- How can a function return a value?
+- What is the difference between `return` and `echo` in functions?

+---

+## String & File Operations

+- How do you concatenate strings in Bash?
+- How do you extract substrings from a variable?
+- How do you read and write files in Bash?
+- What is the use of `cut`, `awk`, `sed`, `grep`, and `tr`?
+- How do you test if a file exists, is readable, or is a directory?

+---

+##  Process Management

+- How do you run a process in the background?
+- What is the difference between `&`, `nohup`, and `disown`?
+- How do you get the PID of a running process?
+- How do you trap signals like `SIGINT` in Bash scripts?
+- How do you use `wait`, `sleep`, and `kill`?

+---

+##  Scripting & Automation

+- How do you make a script executable?
+- What is the purpose of the shebang (`#!/bin/bash`)?
+- How do you read user input within a script?
+- How do you pass and access command-line arguments (`$1`, `$@`, `$#`)?
+- How do you handle errors in Bash scripts?
+- What are exit codes in Bash?
+How do you check them?

+---

+## Debugging & Best Practices

+- How do you debug a Bash script (`bash -x`)?
+- How do you handle unexpected input?
+- What are some best practices for writing Bash scripts?
+- How do you lint or format your Bash scripts?
+- How do you write portable and maintainable shell code?

+---